jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     Diff is 1284 characters long.
 Set self.maxDiff to None to see it.

-* I add the suggestion, thank you Python
+* I add the suggestion

   .. code-block:: python